heikostark/cli-desktop/README.md

-   original terminal type (`#{client_termname}`) and the device path it's actually attached to (`#{client_tty}`, which is `/dev/ttyN` on a real console vs. `/dev/pts/N` for literally anything else, regardless of `$TERM`) — either one being recognized is enough.
-Press `i` to see not just the result but the raw values this was based on (`term=... tty=...`), which is the fastest way to tell whether tmux is reporting something this program doesn't recognize (in which case, please report the exact values shown) versus something else being wrong.
+   original terminal type (`#{client_termname}`) and the device path it's actually attached to (`#{client_tty}`, which is `/dev/ttyN` on a real console vs. `/dev/pts/N` for literally anything else, regardless of `$TERM`) — either one being recognised is enough.
+Press `i` to see not just the result but the raw values this was based on (`term=... tty=...`), which is the fastest way to tell whether tmux is reporting something this program doesn't recognise (in which case, please report the exact values shown) versus something else being wrong.
-   **If detection is wrong for any reason, `--force-tty` sidesteps it completely** and is guaranteed to switch on the console-safe rendering (ASCII icons, 16 colors) and keyboard-first controls described below — worth trying immediately if you're not sure what's going on.
-A `[?]` on an icon specifically means the *opposite* problem — emoji support was detected but the icon's name doesn't start with a recognizable ASCII letter to fall back to; this doesn't affect clickability.
+   **If detection is wrong for any reason, `--force-tty` sidesteps it completely** and is guaranteed to switch on the console-safe rendering (ASCII icons, 16 colours) and keyboard-first controls described below — worth trying immediately if you're not sure what's going on.
+A `[?]` on an icon specifically means the *opposite* problem — emoji support was detected but the icon's name doesn't start with a recognisable ASCII letter to fall back to; this doesn't affect clickability.
 2. *Mouse input on the console itself.* Even with correct detection, the bare Linux console generally has **no support at all** for the